LivTel/weave-scan/README.md

 Once the data has been acquired, we process the run using the `process_run_for_flat.py` script.
 This produces a single output file, `flat.dat`, containing (optionally position calibrated) stage x/y positions and corresponding (optionally temperature calibrated) averaged measurement values/errors.
-Adding several directories to the command will use the average over all runs, but each run must be exactly the same in terms of aperture x/y coordinates for this to make sense.
+Adding several di#rectories to the command will use the average over all runs, but each run must be exactly the same in terms of aperture x/y coordinates for this to make sense.

 `$ python process_run_for_flat.py --d results/1/ --d results/2/ --d results/3/`